magento/magento2-page-builder/docs/create-basic-content-type/step-2-add-templates.md

 ### event

-To be completed.
+The `event` attribute enables the options menu to be shown and hidden when users interact with the content type using the mouse.
+If you have a special circumstance with the way you wish to handle your option menus, you can modify this logic to suit your needs.

 ## Quote `master.html`

 The `master.html` template defined for the Quote appearance is shown here in full.
-The same attributes and descriptions from the preview template apply to this template as well, with one addition, the `html` attribute.
+The same attributes and descriptions from the Admin preview template apply to this template as well, with one addition, the `html` attribute.

 ```html
 <!--master.html-->